-Caffi Yr Eliffant remains closed while it is being upgraded but you can purchase sandwiches and other cold food and drink in Siop Fron.
-There are now four outside tables where you can enjoy your food.
+During shop opening hours you can purchase sandwiches and other cold food and drink in Siop Fron.
+There are four outside tables where you can enjoy your food

-We are taking bookings for the 9th November onwards and you can make bookings by calling 01286 880882 or go to Booking.com, Expedia or Airbnb where you will find the Llety by searching for accommodation in Upper Llandwrog.
+You can make bookings on this web site, by calling 01286 880882 or go to Booking.com, Expedia or Airbnb where you will find the Llety by searching for accommodation in Upper Llandwrog.

 Llety Y Fron